 Parking: Free parking at Volunteer Park

-This market at Tamarac Veterans' Park includes about 16 vendors.
-Items include produce, baked goods, teas, jams, pickles, barbecue, Indian food, ceviche, candles, soaps and jewelry.
+This market at Tamarac Veterans' Park has about 16 vendors.
+Items include fruits and vegetables, baked goods, teas, jams, pickles, barbecue, Indian food, ceviche, candles, soaps, and jewelry.

 When to go: 9 a.m.–2 p.m., every Sunday, year-round